oppia/oppia-android/wiki/Writing-tests-with-good-behavioral-coverage.md

 ### Domain Errors

-Domain errors are errors related to the business logic or rules of the application, rather than technical issues like those covered by exceptions.
-These errors occur when the data or conditions within the domain do not meet the specific rules or constraints defined by the business.
+Domain errors are errors related to the logic or rules of the application, rather than technical issues like those covered by exceptions.
+These errors occur when the data or conditions within the domain do not meet the specific rules or constraints defined during application design.
 Domain errors are expected conditions and are handled within the normal flow of the application, rather than through exceptions.

 Let's understand this with a sample snippet from the source **[FractionParser.kt](https://github.com/oppia/oppia-android/blob/develop/utility/src/main/java/org/oppia/android/util/math/FractionParser.kt)**